 The State of Wisconsin does not permit the recording of receipts on GPR funds.
 Record all revenue from sales as sales credit to the appropriate sales credit account code.
 See the complete list of GPR funds.

-Sales and services of an Program 8 auxiliary enterprise should be recorded as receipts, regardless of the source of the revenue.
-Use the general rule for recording all other Fund 128 programs.
+Sales and services of a Program 8 auxiliary enterprise should be recorded as receipts, regardless of the source of the revenue.
+Use the general rule for recording all other fund 128 programs.

 |Fund Number||Coding for Credit|

 |101, 102, 103, 104 account code 2||Refund of expenditure coded to: Fund 131, Project 131A006, Program Code R, Account Code 9209|

 |104, non-account code 2||Refund of expenditure coded to: Fund 132, Project 132A006, Account Code 9209|

 |105, 106, 107, 108, 109, 116, 117, 118, 119, 174, 175, 176, 178, 301, 402, 403, 406, 501, 601||Refund of expenditure coded to: Fund 100, Dept 980100, Account Code 9209|

 |114||Refund of expenditure coded to: Fund 122, Project 122A006, Account code 9209|

 |177||Refund of expenditure coded to: Fund 186, Project 186A006, Account code 9209|